 The Peranakan Chinese are descendants of Chinese traders who settled in parts of Southeast Asia and married local women from as early as the 15th century.
 Over time, these communities developed a hybrid culture influenced by local and foreign sources.

-Spicy dishes, tropical coloured outfits and grand shophouses - the Peranakan Chinese feature frequently in Singapore tourism brochures but their true identity still remains mysterious to many.
+Spicy dishes, tropical coloured outfits and grand shophouses - the Peranakan Chinese feature frequently in Singapore tourism brochures.
+However, their true identity remains a mystery to many.
 My research into my father’s background has helped me to discover that this intriguing culture extends well beyond just prawn paste and beaded slippers.
 So who are these Chinese-looking people with unique tastes influenced by Chinese, Malay and European elements?

 What Does ‘Peranakan’ Mean?